fastlane/docs/docs/getting-started/ios/screenshots.md

 ## Usage

-To automatically add device frames around all screenshots in the current directory and its subdirectories, just run
+To automatically add device frames around all screenshots in the current directory and its subdirectories, just run:

 ```no-highlight
 fastlane frameit